microchip-pic-avr-examples/avr128da48-cnano-adc-sample-accumulator-mplab/README.md

 # Analog-to-Digital Converter (ADC) — Sample Accumulator Using the AVR128DA48 Microcontroller

-In this application, the ADC will accumulate samples, and then the result will be divided by the number of samples and transmitted through USART.
+In this application, the ADC will accumulate samples, then the result will be divided by the number of samples and transmitted through USART.
 The software diagram of this application is presented in the figure below.<br>
 <br><img src="images/soft_diagram.jpg" width="200">